actions-marketplace-validations/shinnn_actions-npm-alpine/README.md

 ```
 ## License

-The Dockerfile and associated scripts and documentation in this project are released under the [MIT License](LICENSE).
+The Dockerfile and associated scripts and documentation in this project are released under the [MIT License](./LICENSE).

-Container images built with this project include third party materials.
-See [THIRD_PARTY_NOTICE.md](THIRD_PARTY_NOTICE.md) for details.